If/Else Statement

 }

-You can have as many else if branches as needed.
 The final else is optional — it acts as a catch-all if none of the conditions above it are true.

-Conditions are built using comparison operators:
+Conditions are built using comparison operators.
+See Comparison Operators for the full list.

 Resources#